 UConn staff, faculty and community professionals are invited to submit proposals that cover a wide range of topics including, but not limited to communication skills, cultural competency, negotiation skills, organizational time-savers, professional networking, leadership development, workplace climate, navigating the tenure process, global engagement and work/life flexibility.

 Sessions should provide in-depth information, practical ideas, and specific strategies for the attendees to use once they return to their workplace.
 Hands-on examples, opportunities to practice new skills, and active participant involvement are encouraged.

 Session proposals should contain the necessary information for the proposal reviewers to judge the relevance, quality and potential community interest in the proposed topic.
 Proposals should answer the questions: What will attendees take away from the session?
 What will attendees be able to use in their job/role?

 Proposals will be evaluated on the basis of:

-- Connection to one or more conference themes listed above
+- Connection to the conference theme listed above

 - Timeliness/relevance of topic

 - Adaptability of ideas to a variety of roles

 - Diversity of perspectives